Danjb1/open-rival/projects/interface-extractor/README.md

 # Image Extractor

-This extracts the menu images from **Interfac.DAT**.
+This extracts the menu images from **Interfac.dat**.

 ## :runner: Run

-`Interfac.DAT` should be placed in the directory from which the program is run.
+`Interfac.dat` should be placed in the directory from which the program is run.

 Run the executable, and the images will be extracted to an `images` directory.